When you move to Mexico, it is important to get a handle on healthcare.

 The free healthcare that comes in the form of INSABI and IMSS provides wonderful coverage and great benefits.

 But for expats, it is generally recommended to invest in private healthcare so that you aren’t fully relying on the public system, which is not without its faults.
+Another problem with both INSABI and IMSS is there is a very limited number of English-speaking medical professionals in the country.
+So, if you do not speak Spanish, you should opt for private insurance, which will likely have English-speaking doctors and staff.

 How Does Healthcare Work in Mexico?